Backlinko-LLC/seo-jobs/README.md

 ![](./plots/png/3_4_rating_best_1.png)
 ![](./plots/png/3_4_rating_worst_1.png)

-**Note:** Since there were many companies with the highest rating of 5 (see plots before), we decided to modify the condtions asnd to remove companies with revenues below $10 million.
+**Note:** Since there were many companies with the highest rating of 5 (see plots before), we decided to modify the conditions and to remove companies with revenues below $10 million.
 There were anayway only seven companies with the lowest rating possible, so we did not apply any filtering in that case.